personal injury lawyers

 The initial consultation will be one of the most important meetings of your case.
 It is during this first meeting with your attorney that you will provide all the details of the accident and your injuries.
 You are encouraged to bring as much information as possible to this consultation.

 During this meeting, your truck accident lawyer in New Jersey will discuss many things with you, including in-depth information about your injuries and your financial losses.
 Your attorney will also give you recommendations on things you should and should not do during the time you have an active case, request information that you will need to provide by the deadline and provide you with other relevant information.

-Once the consultation is over, and you have agreed to have legal representation, our law firm will begin to investigate all of the information that you have provided.
-We will start to gather evidence and start communicating with the insurance company.
+Once the consultation is over, and you have agreed to have legal representation, our law firm will begin investigating all of the information you have provided.
+We will start to gather evidence and start to communicate with the insurance company.

-At this point, you will only be required to provide any information requested by your attorney and attend all of your medical appointments.
+You will only be required to provide any information requested by your attorney and attend all your medical appointments.
 Your attorney will manage all communications with the insurance companies on your behalf.

 Initiate a Complaint

 We manage all of our claims as if they would go to trial.
-With that in mind, we will file an official complaint with the court stating that you are seeking compensation for the injuries you received in the accident.
+With that in mind, we will file an official complaint with the court stating that you seek compensation for your injuries in the accident.

-This complaint will contain a brief outline of the accident and injuries and establish why that court has the right to hear that case.
+This complaint will briefly outline the accident and injuries and establish why that court has the right to hear that case.
 The other party will be served with a copy of the complaint so that they know legal action is being taken against them.

-It is during this process that you may have to go in for a Deposition and answer questions for the other attorney or have a medical exam by one of their medical professionals.
+During this process, you may have to go in for a Deposition and answer questions for the other attorney or have a medical exam by one of their medical professionals.

 It is during this period that both sides may begin negotiating a settlement.

 The negotiation process will start almost immediately.
 All offers that are received from the responsible party will be presented to you.
 Your New Jersey injury lawyer will let you know if it is a good offer and if they think you should accept it.
 Ultimately, accepting an offer at any stage is up to you.